mochtod/ssb-build-server-web/cline_docs/activeContext.md

 ## Current Focus

-The current focus is on optimizing vSphere resource loading to reduce login times and prevent blocking operations that affect application responsiveness.
-We're implementing a hierarchical loading approach that follows the natural VMware object structure (vCenter → Datacenter → Cluster → Resources).
+The vSphere resource loading optimization has been successfully completed!
+We've dramatically reduced loading times from ~1 minute to milliseconds for cached resources, eliminated worker timeouts, and improved overall application responsiveness with a multi-layered optimization approach.
+The hierarchical loading structure follows the natural VMware object structure (vCenter → Datacenter → Cluster → Resources) with proper caching and error handling.

 ## Recent Changes

-- Created new vsphere_hierarchical_loader.py module for staged, background loading of resources
+- Fixed syntax errors in vsphere_hierarchical_loader.py that were causing worker timeouts
+- Enhanced vsphere_cluster_resources.py with strict timeouts and improved error handling
-- Implemented datacenter → cluster → resources hierarchy for efficient resource loading
+- Implemented Redis-based caching system for vSphere resources
+- Created optimized template loading with background processing
+- Added strict timeout controls for problematic API operations
+- Limited the number of templates retrieved to prevent timeouts (max 50)
+- Added comprehensive error handling with graceful fallbacks to cached data
-- Added API endpoints to support the hierarchical loading model
+- Created test_performance.py to validate the optimization results
-- Modified login and index routes to avoid blocking on resource loading
+- Documented the optimization approach and results in vsphereOptimization.md
 - Used background threads for all resource-intensive operations
-- Implemented proper error handling for vSphere connection issues
 - Memory bank initialization for the project
 - Documentation of the web application and VM workspace structure
 - Implementation of the complete `generate_terraform_config()` function